DinisCruz/Book_Generation_Z_Developer/content/2.mvp-for-gen-z-dev/content/dot-language.md

 #### Explore Vis.js Javascript engine

-If you are looking for a great javascript-based DOT language visualization engine, then _[vis.js network](http://visjs.org/docs/network/)_ is the one I recommen you spend a lot of time learning and customizing (see my [neovis fork](https://github.com/pbx-gs/neovis.js) for an example of what those customization can look like)
+If you are looking for a great javascript-based DOT language visualization engine, then _[vis.js network](http://visjs.org/docs/network/)_ is the one I recommend you spend a lot of time learning and customizing (see my [neovis fork](https://github.com/pbx-gs/neovis.js) for an example of what those customization can look like)

 #### Mermaid and WebSequenceDiagrams.com